izh97/CCAI-Finetuning/README.md

 This project aims to develop an AI-powered chatbot providing informed and accurate information on climate change.
 The bot assists users in understanding complex climate-related topics, leveraging data from various authoritative sources.

 ## Data Sources
-The foundation of this project includes academic research papers and data from the Global Environmental Outlook.
-The data collection process is essential but not detailed in this documentation.
+The foundation of this project is built upon a meticulously curated set of data sources, including academic research papers and data from the Global Environmental Outlook.
+The data collection process, while essential, is not the focus of this documentation and thus is not detailed here.

 ## Data Preprocessing
 Significant effort was dedicated to manual preprocessing of data, mostly in PDF format.
 This involved removing formatting artifacts and converting data into a text format suitable for AI processing.
 Details are in `[placeholder_notebook_name]`.